Where to Discuss?

 Initialization

-The initialization part is simple, and almost common in all macro.
+The initialization part is simple and nearly identical in all macros.

 Merge CSV: Calc Macro: Initialization